aDotInTheVoid/boxcars/docs/report/report.md

 Because the borrow checker knows what values each borrow is borrowing from, it is able to ensure that borrows are not instead of doing UB like it would in C++.
-Listing \ref{rust-uaf} attemts to use a borrow to `short_lived` after it's gone out of scope (and therefore dropped).
-This is caught by the compiller, as shown be the error in listing \ref{rust-uaf-err}, whereas in C++ it would be undefined behaviour.
+Listing \ref{rust-uaf} attempts to use a borrow to `short_lived` after it's gone out of scope (and therefore dropped).
+This is caught by the compiler, as shown be the error in listing \ref{rust-uaf-err}, whereas in C++ it would be undefined behaviour.